Moment methods in energy minimization: New bounds for Riesz minimal energy problems

-where $[m] = \{1,\ldots,m\}$.
-These problems are special cases of polynomial optimization problems, because we can enforce the constraints $x \in \{0,1\}^n$ by adding the polynomial constraints $x_i(1-x_i) \geq 0$ and $-x_i(1-x_i) \geq 0$ for each $i \in [n]$.
-If we assume the container of an energy minimization problem to be finite, say, $V = [n]$ for some $n \in \N$, then we can write the problem $E$ as the binary polynomial optimization problem
+These problems are special cases of polynomial optimization problems, because we can enforce the constraint $z_i \in \{0,1\}$ by adding the polynomial constraints $z_i(1-z_i) \geq 0$ and $-z_i(1-z_i) \geq 0$.
+If we assume the space $V$ of an energy minimization problem to be finite, say, $V = [n]$ for some $n \in \N$, then we can write the energy minimization problem as the binary polynomial optimization problem